 If the patient is complaining of chest pain or has a life-threatening emergency, please dial 999 for an ambulance.

 If the patient has had an accident, please take them to the nearest Casualty/Urgent Care department.

 If you require a doctor between 6.30pm and 8.00am on a weekday or at a weekend or on a bank holiday please ring 111.

-NHS 111 is a new service that's being introduced to make it easier for you to access local NHS healthcare services.
+NHS 111 is a service that has been introduced to make it easier for you to access local NHS healthcare services.
 You can call 111 when you need medical help fast but it's not a 999 emergency.

 Remember that this is an emergency service; please treat it accordingly.